 As you get clear on your passion, values, and beliefs, you will create a cohesive brand that is both meaningful and profitable.
 You’ll be able to attract readers, viewers, buyers, partners, and opportunities share your passion, values, and beliefs, and it will feel natural, rewarding, and enjoyable.

-Your journey of self-discovery will require a significant investment of time and energy, and perhaps, even money, as well as openness and willingness to go deep and be vulnerable to express your findings.
+Your journey of self-discovery will require a significant investment of time and energy, and money, as well as openness and willingness to go deep and be vulnerable to express your findings.
 I promise you it will be worth it.